Skip to main content

 The 300-seat limit applies to Business Premium licenses specifically.
 Your organization can have more than 300 total seats if some users are on enterprise GCC High licenses.

-Is Business Premium sufficient for CMMC Level 2 without add-ons?
+Is Business Premium sufficient for CMMC Level 2 without the add-ons?

 Is Business Premium sufficient for CMMC Level 1?

 More than sufficient.
-Level 1 requires only 15 basic practices and has no government cloud-specific requirements.
+Level 1 requires 15 basic safeguarding practices and has no government cloud-specific requirements.
 Business Premium exceeds Level 1 needs.

 Anna Fitzgerald